JeePEG-57/DINA-IMAS/README.md

 * input_wall - IMAS database with wall IDS.
 Contains the first wall contour.
 * input_magnetics - IMAS database with magnetics IDS, optional.
 Contains the loops and probes geometry.
 * input_em_coupling - IMAS database with em_coupling IDS, optional.
 If provided, is used directly, coupling matrices are not calculated by geometry.
 * input_start - IMAS database with equilibrium and core_profiles IDS's.
 The core_profiles is required only in case of restart.
-   *-* time_start - time moment to start simulation from.
-Zero if start from fully charged CS, non-zero means restart mode.
 * output - IMAS database to store the simulation output.
-   * decimation - time decimation of the output, stored in the IMAS database (one slice per this number will be stored).
 * input_transp - IMAS database with core_profiles and core_sources IDS's, optional.
 It is provided as input to DINA at each time step, only when external transport is used.

+* time_start - time moment to start simulation from.
+Zero if start from fully charged CS, non-zero means restart mode.
-   * interp_mode - IMAS interpolation mode to read external transport profiles.
+* start_interp_mode - IMAS interpolation mode to read external transport profiles.
-* time_ext - Simulation time, after which the external transport profiles are provided to DINA input
+* time_ext - Simulation time, after which the external transport profiles are provided to DINA input.
+* transp_interp_mode - IMAS interpolation mode to read external transport profiles.
-* time_stop - Simulation maximum time
+* time_stop - Simulation maximum time.
+* decimation - time decimation of the output, stored in the IMAS database (one slice per this number will be stored).
-* step_max - Simulation maximum time steps
+* step_max - Simulation maximum time steps.
 * controller - Magnetic controller version (name of a subdirectory in src/controllers/), changes apply only in the Python workflow.
-* use_astra - Using ASTRA transport actors instead of IDS's from input_transp section
+The fortran workflow is built with the default controller "kmc".

 ## Step by step instruction to launch the workflow